liquify produces artifacts if OpenCL is used

 The liquify module produces thin contours at the edges of its affected area both at viewing (at some scales) and exporting.
 If OpenCL is turned off, the effect doesn't exist.
 The arrow is smaller than the modification area.

-#2 Updated by Pascal Obry about 1 year ago
+#2 Updated by Pascal Obry over 1 year ago

 - % Done changed from 0 to 10

 - Assignee set to Pascal Obry

 - Status changed from New to Confirmed

 One question, what is the interpolation you're using (set in the preferences)?
 I found that when set to bilinear I always have the artifacts with the display.
 In bicubic and lanczos2 never.
 In lanczos3 I have from time to time but very rarely.
 In all cases I never have the artifacts in the export.
 What was you export setting (jpeg? quality?...) ?

 #3 Updated by Alexander Rabtchevich over 1 year ago